AlexHartmann00/GDPR-Fine-Prediction/README.md

-# GDPR-Fine-Prediction contents
+# GDPR Fine Amount Prediction project - contents
- * Analyses folder contains
+ * Analyses folder contains the script and dataset used for our project
- * asdasdsa
+ * a